vocatart/vocatart/README.md

-hi im tart, i mostly develop silly little vocal synthesis tools and other projects
+vocal synthesis programmer and developer. i also write music :)